ros2/ros2_documentation/source/Installation/Linux-Development-Setup.rst

    sudo rosdep init
    rosdep update
+   # [Ubuntu 18.04]
+   rosdep install --from-paths src --ignore-src --rosdistro crystal -y --skip-keys "console_bridge fastcdr fastrtps libopensplice67 libopensplice69 rti-connext-dds-5.3.1 urdfdom_headers"
+   # [Ubuntu 16.04]
-   rosdep install --from-paths src --ignore-src --rosdistro dashing -y --skip-keys "console_bridge fastcdr fastrtps libopensplice67 libopensplice69 rti-connext-dds-5.3.1 urdfdom_headers"
+   rosdep install --from-paths src --ignore-src --rosdistro crystal -y --skip-keys "console_bridge fastcdr fastrtps libopensplice67 libopensplice69 python3-lark-parser rti-connext-dds-5.3.1 urdfdom_headers"
+   python3 -m pip install -U lark-parser

 Install additional DDS implementations (optional)
 -------------------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <DDS-Implementations>`.
+If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions `here <../DDS-Implementations>`.

 Build the code in the workspace
 -------------------------------

+Note: to build the ROS 1 bridge, read the `ros1_bridge instructions <https://github.com/ros2/ros1_bridge/blob/master/README.md#building-the-bridge-from-source>`__.

 More info on working with a ROS workspace can be found in `this tutorial </Tutorials/Colcon-Tutorial>`.

 .. code-block:: bash

-   cd ~/ros2_dashing/
+   cd ~/ros2_crystal/
+   # On Ubuntu Linux Bionic Beaver 18.04
    colcon build --symlink-install
+   # On Ubuntu Linux Xenial Xerus 16.04
+   colcon build --symlink-install --packages-ignore qt_gui_cpp rqt_gui_cpp

 Note: if you are having trouble compiling all examples and this is preventing you from completing a successful build, you can use ``AMENT_IGNORE`` in the same manner as `CATKIN_IGNORE <https://github.com/ros-infrastructure/rep/blob/master/rep-0128.rst>`__ to ignore the subtree or remove the folder from the workspace.
 Take for instance: you would like to avoid installing the large OpenCV library.